 ‘Whom do you write for?’
 I ask my students at Lincoln University.
 ‘If the answer isn’t for ‘me’ yourself, you're going to end up crying.
 You write because you have a story you want to tell and with luck, just a few people will love it enough to tell others.
 It’s all you can do.
 If a million discover it and love it, it’s a terrific bonus, but first you have to love it.
 So many novels lay abandoned because the writers didn’t love it enough, or a reader didn’t care enough about the characters to continue reading.
 And every month there's another 100 titles published to tempt readers to forget yours.

-I got an email from Lily in France this week after reading ‘VoLontaires’ – is there a sequel please?
+I got an email from Lily in France this summer after reading ‘VoLontaires’ – is there a sequel please?
 Honestly that’s the best any writer can wish for.
+That and when someone discovers one of your books in random places such as Jordan and posts a good review on Goodreads.
+Simple pleasures really.

 Crafting the YA Novel 2017